 A degree in either property/estate management, real estate, development, or surveying tends to be essential.
 Ideally, clients will want candidates to become a Chartered Surveyor (MRICS) as well as have industry experience in Commercial and Corporate Property before they can confidently manage a portfolio and generate revenue through assets.
 As such, those trying to break out into Asset Management will want to build up a resume in a related industry first.

 An Asset Manager manages a portfolio of property assets on behalf of a Landlord, making important investment decisions that will help grow their client’s portfolio.

 Asset Managers will manage a portfolio but only deal with the overall Landlord of the site rather than individual tenants.
 They will monitor the performance of the portfolio and create new strategies when needed to make the client more money.

 Contractor: £400-500 a day

 Strategic Asset Manager

-In addition, a Strategic Asset Manager will have detailed knowledge and skills in a wide range of property related disciplines with an ability to apply decision making and option appraisal to effect change management in new areas of property and service provision.
+In addition, a Strategic Asset Manager will have detailed knowledge and skills in a wide range of property-related disciplines with an ability to apply decision-making and options appraisal to effect change management in new areas of property and service provision.